fangwendongcs/Auto-agent-factory/README.md

 The `n8n/` directory contains an earlier Codex planner/reviewer workflow prototype kept as reference material.
 The current GoalDriven MVP lives primarily in `workflows/`, `docs/`, `examples/`, `src/`, and `tests/`.

-## Why this project is valuable
+## Why I built this

-This repository demonstrates a productized approach to Agent workflow design:
+I built this project to make Agent workflow design more concrete.
+The interesting part is not only calling a model; it is defining the control system around the model:

 - goal decomposition before execution
 - criteria-based validation instead of vague completion claims